bifurcationkit/BifurcationKit.jl/README.md

 This Julia package aims at solving equations F(u,λ)=0 where λ∈ℝ starting from an initial guess (u0,λ0).
 It relies on the pseudo arclength continuation algorithm which provides a *predictor* (u1,λ1) from (u0,λ0).
 A Newton method is then used to correct this predictor.

-The current package focuses on large scale problems and multiple hardwares.
-Hence, the goal is to use Matrix Free methods on **GPU** (see [example](https://rveltz.github.io/PseudoArcLengthContinuation.jl/dev/tutorials/#Example-5:-the-Swift-Hohenberg-equation-on-the-GPU-1)) or on a **cluster** to solve non linear PDE (for example).
+The current package focuses on large scale nonlinear problems and multiple hardwares.
+Hence, the goal is to use Matrix Free methods on **GPU** (see [PDE example](https://rveltz.github.io/PseudoArcLengthContinuation.jl/dev/tutorials2/index.html#The-Swift-Hohenberg-equation-on-the-GPU-1) and [Periodic orbit example](https://rveltz.github.io/PseudoArcLengthContinuation.jl/dev/tutorials2/index.html#The-Swift-Hohenberg-equation-on-the-GPU-1)) or on a **cluster** to solve non linear PDE, nonlocal problems, compute sub-manifolds...

 **If you use this package for your work, please cite it!!
 Open source development strongly depends on this.
 It is referenced on HAL-Inria as follows:**